Open-CMSIS-Pack/cmsis-toolbox/docs/ReferenceApplications.md

                  copy-to: .Board/U585
    ```

-As a user you have now two choices to work with the identified software layer.
+As a user you have now two choices to work with the identified software layer:

 ### Refer layers in ${CMSIS_PACK_ROOT}